ngkhiem97/cpp-networking/README.md

 Stream buffer size: 11
 ```

 Data can be read from active sockets into buffers or written to active sockets from buffers.
-Three functions for reads and two for writing
+Three functions for reads and two for writing:
-- Fixed-size data chunk (read and write)
-- Fixed-size data chunk starting at an offset (read and write)
-- Read until a delimiter, regular expression, or arbitrary predicate matches (read only)

 **Reading Data from sockets**